\textit{Versteasch du mi?} Computational and Socio-Linguistic Perspectives on GenAI, LLMs, and Non-Standard Language

 Considering the caveats of most current benchmarks, it is all the more alarming that even the best-performing models still show a persistent gap~\citep{ahuja-etal-2023-mega} and produce significantly worse results in languages other than English.
-For non-standard varieties like South Tyrolean or Kurdish, where formal academic benchmarks do not exist or are fragmentary, the ``performance cliff'' is likely even steeper.
+For non-standard varieties, where formal academic benchmarks do not exist or are fragmentary, the ``performance cliff'' is likely even steeper.
 Without a policy-driven investment in local, non-translated evaluation data, speakers of non-standard varieties will not be able to make use of generative AI in these varieties.